Campervan Hire New Zealand

 Is the campervan hire expensive?

-Of course, how expensive the trip depends on where you want to spend the night, how well the camper’s equipment is, how cheap you get at the flights, whether you cook in the camper or eat, etc.
+Of course, how expensive the trip depends on where you want to spend the night, how well the camper’s equipment is, how cheap you get at the flights, whether you cook in the camper or eat, etc. To save money and time, you may consider taking a campervan tour package.

 Waste is inevitable during a camping trip in New Zealand.
 The private campgrounds have wastewater disposal stations; there are garbage bins and garbage disposal stations everywhere.